Spider Solitaire Glossary

 1-Suit Spider

 The beginner-friendly version.
 All 104 cards are the same suit (usually Spades).
-Since every card matches, every sequence you build is automatically an in-suit sequence.
+Since every card matches, every sequence you build is automatically a same-suit sequence.
 This makes the game much more forgiving.
 Great for learning the mechanics without the complexity of suit management.

 2-Suit Spider